DEstanislau/challenge-01-trilha-nodejs/README.md

-⚡ This repository contains the back-end application for the challenge 01 - Node.js
+⚡ This repository contains the back-end application for the Challenge 01 - Chapter 01 - Node.js

 ⚡ If you want to take a look at the course - Rocketseat